We lead the way in graduate degrees

 Would it be easier to have just a few degrees and focus on those?
 Sure.
 But we’re not into merely doing what is easy.
 We’re into doing what is in your best interest.
 That means providing a variety of high-quality graduate-level degrees for you to choose from.

-Ph.D. option that is rigorous, flexible and individually tailored.
+Ph.D. in Cultural Studies and Social Thought in Education degree is rigorous, flexible and individually tailored.
 It focuses on the problems of culture and power in education, both contemporary and historical.

 The M.A. and Ed.M. degree programs are designed for students with bachelor degrees who have an interest in deepening their knowledge in a specific content area (in or outside the College of Education), as well as educational research in curriculum and instruction.

-The college’s program in educational psychology includes two graduate degree programs: M.A. in Education and Ph.D. in Philosophy of Education.
+The college’s program in educational psychology includes two graduate degree programs: M.A. in Educational Psychology (thesis and non-thesis) and Ph.D. in Education Psychology.

-The Ph.D. in language, literacy and technology integrates the three focus areas and offers additional coursework in reading and writing, English language learning, and children’s literature.
+Two master’s degrees (M.A. and Ed.M.) combines two areas of focus, English Language Learners (ELL) and Literacy Education, and integrates education technology.
+The Ph.D. in Language, Literacy and Technology integrates the three focus areas and offers additional coursework in reading and writing, English language learning, and children’s literature.

 The Ph.D. in Mathematics and Science Education is designed to develop scholars capable of making important contributions to the research base, professional context, and learning environments related to mathematics and science education.

-WSU offers a comprehensive masters degree preparation in sport management, which prepares students for a variety of careers in the sport industry, including positions with professional sport organizations and events, university athletic departments, community and recreational sport agencies, amateur sports organizations, sport management firms, and sport media enterprises.
+WSU offers a comprehensive masters (M.A.) degrees (thesis and non-thesis) preparation in sport management, which prepares students for a variety of careers in the sport industry, including positions with professional sport organizations and events, university athletic departments, community and recreational sport agencies, amateur sports organizations, sport management firms, and sport media enterprises.